M66B/FairEmail/app/src/main/assets/SETUP-bn-rBD.md

 To add an account, tap *Manual setup and more options*, tap *Accounts* and tap the 'plus' button at the bottom and select IMAP (or POP3).
 Select a provider from the list, enter the username, which is mostly your email address and enter your password.
 Tap *Check* to let FairEmail connect to the email server and fetch a list of system folders.
 After reviewing the system folder selection you can add the account by tapping *Save*.

-If your provider is not in the list of providers (there are thousands of providers), select *Custom*.
+If your provider is not in the list of providers, there are thousands of providers, select *Custom*.
 Enter the domain name, for example *gmail.com* and tap *Get settings*.
 If your provider supports [auto-discovery](https://tools.ietf.org/html/rfc6186), FairEmail will fill in the host name and port number, else check the setup instructions of your provider for the right IMAP host name, port number and encryption protocol (SSL/TLS or STARTTLS).
 For more about this, please see [here](https://github.com/M66B/FairEmail/blob/master/FAQ.md#authorizing-accounts).

 ## Set up identity - to send email